ecperth/aoc2024/README.md

 ---
 To generate day template in goland:
 ---
-While days dir is highlighted: File->New->aoc_2024_day Then enter day number
+While top level dir is highlighted: File->New->aoc_2024_day Then enter day number

 ---